 Since the formation of the Premier League in 1992, the league’s transfer-record has been broken multiple times, though big fees have not always guaranteed big success.

-So we’ve decided to rank every player to break the EPL transfer-record…
+Following Grealish’s move to the Etihad, we’ve decided to rate every previous player to break the EPL transfer record.

 Alan Shearer, £3.6m